mehwaffle10/Waffle_Balance/README.md

 	- explosion damage (vs blobs) limited from 8 to 4 blocks
 - Cost 200 coins instead of 150
 - Bomb bolts cost 150 coins instead of 100
+- Need a 5 x 5 area to deploy

 ### Mounted Bow
 - Health increased from 2 to 20